Stop Negative Thoughts: How To Stop Thinking Negatively

-It is important that we become aware, what the brain is used for and when it is appropriate to turn it off, metaphorically speaking, and when we chose to learn and develop that ability, our thoughts however positive or negative will no longer interfere or dictate our current state.
+Throughout this process, it is important that we become aware of what the brain is used for and when it is appropriate to turn it off, metaphorically speaking, then, we can begin to challenge what we know for sure, how we learn and develop the ability to use it correctly.
+As a result, our thoughts however positive or negative will no longer interfere or dictate our current state.

 I recently came across the perfect story that makes this concept easier for us all to understand;

 ‘There was a Buddhist monk who decided to get all of the monks in training together in order to test their meditative abilities.
 After a few hours spent watching the students sit in stillness, the Buddhist monk decided to test whether they were really putting into practice what they had been taught, or not and so he surprised one of his students; if the student got a fright, it would mean he was lost in thought and if the student remained calm, he was truly meditating. ‘

 When we live out with our minds, we gain access to our intuition which would alert us to any sudden changes in our environment; we would be pre-warned of any surprises.
 If we are continuously live in our minds, we are consumed by thoughts, noise and distractions that act as a block against our other, equally as important abilities, such as our intuition, which is why so many of us find it difficult to trust ourselves and our instincts.

 You do not try to stop negative thinking or negative thoughts popping into your head at any given moment; instead, whenever you have a negative thought, you replace it with a positive spin.
 Remember, what you feed your mind, will be regurgitated, both negative and positive thoughts are generated by habit.

 ‘Nothing is going right, this is going to end in disaster just like everything else’